xquery/curlpipe/README.md

 cd build
 cmake ..
 make
+make test
+make install
 ```

 Note that running cmake will pull down dependencies and requires access to internet.
+This is problematic
+approach for those wishing to build without accessing the internet and will change in the near future eg. should be
+able to build and install deps independently.

 The build should helpfully complain if there are other common dependencies missing from your platform (ex. openssl).